The Next Big Focus In The Russia Investigations: Social Media

 "Twitter deeply respects the integrity of the election process, a cornerstone of all democracies, and will continue to strengthen our platform against bots and other forms of manipulation that violate our Terms of Service," the company said.

-The U.S. intelligence community's unclassified assessment of Russian interference in the 2016 election says that Moscow's operation included a messaging strategy that blended covert intelligence efforts with overt ones by "state-funded media, third-party intermediaries, and paid social media users or 'trolls.'"
+The U.S. intelligence community's unclassified assessment of Russian interference in the 2016 election says that Moscow's operation included a messaging strategy that blended covert intelligence efforts with overt ones by "state-funded media, third-party intermediaries, and paid social media users or 'trolls.' "

 So Congress and the special counsel are now turning to U.S. social media companies for more answers.